semax mastery course

 the rest of the course moves from ACTH pharmacology into BDNF mechanisms, clinical evidence, safety, and regulatory context.

-course structure: unit 2 covers neuropeptide pharmacology and the ACTH system. unit 3 covers BDNF/NGF neurotrophic mechanisms. unit 4 reviews cognitive effects and clinical evidence. unit 5 covers neuroprotection and clinical applications. unit 6 examines neurochemistry. unit 7 covers chemistry and pharmacokinetics. unit 8 is safety and side effects. unit 9 documents dosing and administration. unit 10 covers the regulatory landscape and comparisons. unit 11 is the final exam.
+course structure: Unit 2 covers neuropeptide pharmacology and the ACTH system.
+Unit 3 covers BDNF/NGF neurotrophic mechanisms.
+Unit 4 reviews cognitive effects and clinical evidence.
+Unit 5 covers neuroprotection and clinical applications.
+Unit 6 examines neurochemistry.
+Unit 7 covers chemistry and pharmacokinetics.
+Unit 8 is safety and side effects.
+Unit 9 documents dosing and administration.
+Unit 10 covers the regulatory landscape and comparisons.
+Unit 11 is the final exam.

 7